 - Memory Problems

-- Muscle Pain in the chest areas along with bruising and minor swelling on the incision site.
+- Muscle Pain in the chest areas, bruising, and minor swelling on the incision site.

-Open heart surgeries have a large range depending on what is being repaired.
+Open heart surgeries vary greatly depending on what is being repaired and your insurance coverage.
 You can expect the cost of open heart surgery to be between $30,000 and $201,000

 Does Medicare cover heart surgery?